Impact of the COVID-19 pandemic on basketball: Europe

+2019–2020 season

 Jordi Bertomeu, CEO of the Euroleague, suspended the games from 14 March to 11 April.
 The Euroleague previously suspended the Eurocup.
-On 25 May, Euroleague Basketball cancelled its competitions due to the COVID-19 pandemic.
-FIBA also suspended the Basketball Champions League and the FIBA Europe Cup starting on 14 March.
+On 25 May 2020, Euroleague Basketball cancelled its competitions due to the COVID-19 pandemic in Europe.

+On 12 March 2020, FIBA suspended all its competitions, including the Basketball Champions League (BCL), due to the COVID-19 pandemic.
+On 31 March, the BCL decided that the season will have to be finished with a "Final Eight" tournament planned for 30 September 2020 until 4 October 2020.
+The tournament was to be held behind doors in a single venue and would be a single-elimination tournament.
+Two games which were still not played in the Round of 16 took place beforehand.
+On 2 September 2020, FIBA announced that the O.A.C.A.
+Olympic Indoor Hall would host the Final Eight.

 Lithuania, Sweden, Switzerland, Slovakia and Ukraine canceled outright their respective first division leagues, naming the teams in the top of the standings as champions.
 Top flight divisions in Spain, France, Germany, Italy, Israel, Belgium, Finland, Croatia, Greece, Poland, Cyprus, and Czech Republic suspended its games as of 14 March.
 The Adriatic League and the VTB United League suspended its competitions until April.

 The government of Turkey suspended the Basketbol Süper Ligi on 19 March, the last major European league to do so.
 On 11 May, the Turkish Basketball Federation declared that the season was cancelled.

-On 6 June, the 2019–20 Basketball Bundesliga in Germany restarted with a ten-team closing tournament with the top teams invited to play behind doors.
+On 6 June, the Basketball Bundesliga in Germany restarted with a change in the tournament format.
+The nine highest-placed teams in the regular season and Skyliners Frankfurt (14th) played behind closed doors.
 The tournament was held at the Audi Dome in Munich.
+It was also decided that there would be no relegations this season.

-On 17 June, the 2019–20 ACB season in Spain resumed.
-The format was changed and the top 12 teams after round 23 played behind doors in La Fonteta (Valencia) to win the championship.
-Relegations to LEB Oro (second tier) were revoked.
+On 17 June, the ACB League in Spain resumed.
+The format was changed and the top 12 teams after round 23 played the games behind closed doors in La Fonteta (Valencia) to win the championship.
+Relegations to LEB Oro (second tier) were revoked and the Spanish Basketball Federation approved the promotions to Liga ACB of the top two LEB Oro teams.
 The teams playing for the title were divided into two groups of six, playing every team in their group once.
 The top two teams per group qualified for the semifinals.
 From semifinals onwards, the teams played a single-elimination tournament consisting of two rounds.
 A total of 33 matches were played within two weeks.

+On 21 June, the Israeli Basketball Premier League returned to action with a different format.